kuttaineh/unknotted/README.md

 There exists a materialist reductivist construct which history proves is useful for the purpose of dividing the groups held subject to it.
 Disregarding the construct allows one to see the means of production as **natural resources**, **labor**, and **durable capital goods**.

 ### Compliance to too many working hours overspends the Earth.
-The compliance of what would otherwise be individual enterprisers—turned into workers, enabled through taxation and standing military is the taking of natural resources from other nations contributing to an [annual over-expendature of the Earth](https://www.overshootday.org/about-earth-overshoot-day/).
-The functional process results in the handling of laborers, both in the conquering and the conquered nations, merely as part of what rightfully is natural resources only.
+The compliance of what would otherwise be free human beings—turned into workers, enabled through taxation and standing military is the taking of natural resources from other nations contributing to an [annual over-expendature of the Earth](https://www.overshootday.org/about-earth-overshoot-day/).
+The functional process results in the handling of laborers, both in the conquering and the conquered nations, merely as part of the means which is natural resources only.

 ### Priorities
 >“People were created to be loved.